 Students learn about the civic ideals and practices of citizenship in a democratic society

 The eighth grade cultural studies curriculum is devoted to a year-long exploration of the United States Constitution.
-"Monthly Constitutionals," when local scholars, attorneys, and civil rights activists meet with the students to discuss issues related to the Bill of Rights and later amendments, reinforces classroom discussions and reading.
-Each eighth grader researches a specific issue and presents his or her findings to White House and other administration staffers at a roundtable in Washington, D.C.
+"Monthly Constitutionals," when local scholars, attorneys, and civil rights activists meet with the students to discuss issues related to the Bill of Rights and later amendments, reinforce classroom discussions and reading.
+Eighth graders research constitutional issues of interest and present as experts on their topics, often to an audience of local, state, or federal policymakers.

 Service projects are ongoing at TPS

 Classroom community service projects have served local and international organizations, including the Nationalities Services Center, Reach Out and Read, and Heifer International.
 At the Schuylkill Center, students help maintain trails, remove invasive species, and water plants.
 The Student Council, made up of children in grades 1-8, organizes fund raisers for a variety of worthy causes – most recently the Attic Youth Center and the Leukemia & Lymphoma Society.
 Middle School research projects include service components.

 Our Parent Association organizes community service projects to meet expressed needs of social service agencies, including the Bethesda Project, Project HOME, and Trinity WinterShelter.
 Our students make sandwiches each week for the residents of My Brother’s House, a shelter at 15th & South Streets.
 Almost the entire school community participates in the school's Martin Luther King, Jr. Day of Service, preparing sandwiches and desserts for more than 600 residents of local shelters.

 The Philadelphia School supports community events

 TPS is a member of the Center City Residents Association and the Friends of Schuylkill River Park (FSRP).
-The school helped fund the installation of the park's new playground equipment and pays toward the upkeep of the field.
+The school helped fund the installation of the park's playground equipment and pays toward the upkeep of the field.

-The school also sponsors the Imagination Playground at Sister Cities Park, a Taney Baseball League team.
+The school also sponsors the Imagination Playground at Sister Cities Park, as well as a Taney Baseball League team.
 Our a cappella group has performed at community events, including annual appearances at the Fitler Square Fair.

 Tps makes its facilities available at little or no cost to the community